 And it’s getting more challenging every day as more advertisers flock to it.

-Here are ten key hacks to keep in mind when creating your next Facebook Ads campaign.
+Here are ten key hacks to keep in mind when creating your next Facebook advertising campaign.

-Instagram has a particularly highly engaged audience, and although the ad campaigns there are slightly more expensive than on Facebook itself, their generally high performance is worth considering.
+Instagram has an audience that engages pretty well.
+And although the ad campaigns there are more expensive than on Facebook, their generally high performance is worth considering.

 2. Avoid Sounding Like An Ad

-This may sound counter-intuitive, but the most successful Facebook ads don’t sound like ads.
-People don’t like being advertised to.
-When people feel persuaded, they tend to immediately disengage.
+Newsflash: People don’t like being advertised to.
+When people feel persuaded, they tend to disengage immediately.

-This is especially true in today’s business environment where modern day consumers are more aware than ever of the lengths that brands are willing to go to, to make them see and respond to advertising.
+This is particularly true in today’s business environment.
+Modern-day consumers are more aware than ever of the lengths that brands are willing to go to make them see and respond to advertising.

-Your ad should get the viewer to engage with your brand without interrupting their interest.
-Use action verbs such as “Get”, “Learn” and “Try” and avoid exaggeration words such as “Best”, “Top” and “#1”
+What you can do is use action verbs such as “Get”, "Create", “Learn” and “Try” and avoid exaggerating words such as “Best”, “Top” and “#1”.

 4. Offer Irresistible Value

 This ties in with my previous point.
 You have to promote something that people actually want.